matchewbie/etch-a-sketch/README.md

 Etch-A-Sketch

-Three brush styles!
+Four brush styles!
-- CLASSIC
+- BLACK
-- COLOR (random)
+- RANDOM (rgb colors)
 - SHADER

-MODAL generation (in place of the prompt pop-up) for resizing!
+- ERASER

-I worked on this for hours over a few days and learned so much!
+MODAL generation (in place of the prompt pop-up) for resizing the grid!

 from THE ODIN PROJECT